StephenTallamy/monolith/README.md

 "monolith" concept by Christian Henson.
 The project currently supports generation of instruments in [Kontakt](#kontakt), [SFZ](#sfz) and [DecentSampler](#decentsampler).

+## Set-up

+1. Copy your monolith samples into the `samples` directory under the `instruments` directory
+2. Edit the config.lua file and set prefix, filepath, flavour and any other variable

 ## Kontakt

 Kontakt instruments can be automatically created using Native Instruments Creator Tools.